SyncraEngine/SyncraEngine/docs/about.rst

   - Version control for scripts and content

 - **Performance**:
-  - Aggressive multithreading (data-oriented ECS)
+  - Aggressive multithreading with a data-oriented ECS
   - Asynchronous rendering pipeline
   - No garbage collection overhead; near-native speed
   - Efficient network synchronization

 - **Fidelity**:
   - Path tracing, advanced rasterization, or hybrid rendering
-  - Physically based materials, custom shaders
+  - Physically based materials and custom shaders
   - Spatial audio with HRTF
   - Physics, IK, DSP, and more

 Project Background
 ------------------

-SyncraEngine began as a concept project around creating a more “open-ended” social VR platform—one that goes beyond traditional "monolithic" engines and embraces a **multi-process**, dataflow-based design.
-Initial development followed a waterfall-style approach for conceptual clarity, then pivoted to an agile methodology once the core architecture was settled.
+SyncraEngine began as a conceptual project aimed at creating a more "open-ended" social VR platform—one that goes beyond traditional "monolithic" engines and embraces a **multi-process**, dataflow-based design.
+Early development followed a waterfall-style approach to establish the foundational concepts, then pivoted to an agile methodology once the core architecture was set.

-Despite being only a few months old, the project has advanced rapidly, driven by a strong theoretical foundation and the desire to test real use cases quickly.
-Most of the **core engineering** work (runtime, driver model, ECS, concurrency) is underway, and the **testing** phase is starting soon.
+Despite being only a few months old, the project has advanced rapidly, propelled by a strong theoretical foundation and an emphasis on testing real use cases quickly.
+Much of the **core engineering** work (runtime, driver model, ECS, and concurrency) is underway, and the **testing** phase is starting soon.

 Development Timeline & Current Status
 -------------------------------------

 - **Early Concept & Design** (first few weeks):
-  - Explored concurrency, dataflow, ECS architecture
+  - Explored concurrency, dataflow, and ECS architecture
-  - Established security/performance goals
+  - Established security and performance goals
-- **Implementation** (next few weeks):
+- **Implementation** (subsequent weeks):
   - Began coding the runtime, drivers, engine ECS, and scripting
   - Alpha builds on track for internal testing
 - **Alpha Testing** (ongoing):
   - Involves a small group of early adopters
   - Rapid iteration, with preview builds of scripting, engine, and more
 - **Beta Release**:
-  - Planned for a private or limited public test on Steam/other platforms
+  - Planned for a private or limited public test on Steam or other platforms
   - Stability and feature completeness are the focus
 - **Public Launch**:
   - Once essential features mature, a full release is planned
-  - Continued maintenance, bug fixes, and new features
+  - Ongoing maintenance, bug fixes, and new feature development

 Why Another Social VR Platform?
 -------------------------------

-Current VR engines often focus on **monolithic** or **single-process** solutions, limiting extensibility and risking single points of failure.
-They also frequently rely on object-oriented or single-threaded paradigms that aren’t ideal for modern multicore systems or secure sandboxing.
+Many existing VR engines rely on **monolithic** or **single-process** solutions, limiting extensibility and risking single points of failure.
+They often rely on object-oriented or single-threaded paradigms that are not ideal for modern multicore systems or secure sandboxing.

-SyncraEngine’s architecture is intentionally **modular** and **process-isolated**.
+SyncraEngine’s architecture is purposefully **modular** and **process-isolated**.
 This design:

 - Protects the main runtime from driver or script crashes
-- Permits a variety of languages or libraries to be wrapped as drivers
+- Permits a variety of languages or libraries to be used as drivers
 - Enables advanced concurrency patterns for real-time VR
 - Simplifies hot-reloading and parallel feature development

 “Engine” vs “Platform”
 ----------------------

-- **SyncraEngine** can be treated as a “game engine” with ECS, concurrency, and scripting—but it’s also the foundation for the broader **Syncra** social VR platform.
+- **SyncraEngine** can function as a “game engine” with ECS, concurrency, and scripting, but it also serves as the foundation for the broader **Syncra** social VR platform.
-- On the platform side, there’s an emphasis on social features, user-generated content, and collaborative environments.
+- On the platform side, there is a focus on social features, user-generated content, and collaborative environments.
-- Ultimately, you can use SyncraEngine for non-VR or single-player applications if desired, but it’s optimized for real-time, networked, immersive experiences.
+- SyncraEngine is optimized for real-time, networked, immersive experiences, though it can also be used for non-VR or single-player applications if desired.

 Where to Go Next
 ----------------

-If you’re new and want to try the alpha builds or see how to set up a local instance, head over to :doc:`getting_started`.
-To dive into the technical underpinnings of this multi-process design, check out :doc:`architecture/index`.
+For newcomers interested in trying the alpha builds or setting up a local instance, visit :doc:`getting_started`.
+To learn more about the technical underpinnings of the multi-process design, explore :doc:`architecture/index`.

-Questions?
-Feedback?
-Please join the
+Questions or feedback are welcome on the
 `SyncraEngine Discord <https://discord.gg/yxMagwQx9A>`_!